rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

 The following requirements are recommended for Demonstration Purposes:

-* 1 Virtual Machine with 32GB RAM, 8-Core CPU (t3a.2xlarge for AWS users) should be sufficient.
+* 1 Virtual Machine with 32GB RAM, 8-Core CPU (t3a.2xlarge for AWS users), and 100GB of disk space should be sufficient.
 * Ubuntu Server 20.04 LTS (Ubuntu comes up slightly faster than CentOS, in reality any Linux distribution with Docker installed should work)
+* Most Cloud Service Provider provisioned VMs default to passwordless sudo being preconfigured, but if you're doing local development or a bare metal deployment then it's recommended that you configure passwordless sudo.
+  * Steps for configuring passwordless sudo: [(source)](https://unix.stackexchange.com/questions/468416/setting-up-passwordless-sudo-on-linux-distributions)
+    1. `sudo visudo`
+    1. Change:
+       ```text
+       # Allow members of group sudo to execute any command
+       %sudo   ALL=(ALL:ALL) ALL
+       ```
+       To:
+       ```text
+       # Allow members of group sudo to execute any command, no password
+       %sudo   ALL=(ALL:ALL) NOPASSWD:ALL
+       ```
 * Network connectivity to Virtual Machine (provisioning with a public IP and a security group locked down to your IP should work.
 Otherwise a Bare Metal server or even a Vagrant Box Virtual Machine configured for remote ssh works fine.)

 > Note: If your workstation has Docker, sufficient compute, and has ports 80, 443, and 6443 free, you can use your workstation in place of a remote virtual machine and do local development.